 6. Run a Terminal command

 Finally, you can run a Terminal command to check storage on Mac.
-Note, though, that if you’re not comfortable with using this command-line tool, it’s better to choose one of the other four methods described above.
+Note, though, that if you’re not comfortable with using this command-line tool, it’s better to choose one of the other 5 methods described above.

 - Go to Applications > Utilities and open Terminal.